stencila/stencila/docs/reference/schema/prose/quote.md

 ## Testing

 During property-based (a.k.a generative) testing, the properties of the `Quote` type are generated using the following strategies for each complexity level (see the [`proptest` book](https://proptest-rs.github.io/proptest/) for an explanation of the Rust strategy expressions).
-Any optional properties that are not in this table are set to `None`
+Any optional properties that are not in this table are set to `None`.

 | Property  | Complexity | Description                                                | Strategy                                                                |
 | --------- | ---------- | ---------------------------------------------------------- | ----------------------------------------------------------------------- |